DanTup/tiler/README.md

 # Tiler

-A library for rendering maps created with the Tiled map editor in Dart/Flutter.
+A [Dart/Flutter library](https://pub.dev/packages/tiler) for rendering maps created with the Tiled map editor in Dart/Flutter.

 Example map in the [Tiled](https://www.mapeditor.org/) editor: